 Remote mirror replication can be performed synchronously in real time, or asynchronously.
 Each volume set in each cluster can be configured individually, for synchronous replication or asynchronous replication.

 In asynchronous data replication, a write operation is confirmed as complete before the remote volume is updated.
 Asynchronous data replication provides greater flexibility over long distances and low bandwidth.

-Figure A–2 shows point-in-time snapshot.
+Figure 3 shows a point-in-time snapshot.
 Data from the master volume of each disk is copied to the shadow volume on the same disk.
 The point-in-time bitmap tracks differences between the master volume and the shadow volume.
 When data is copied to the shadow volume, the point-in-time bitmap is reset.

-Figure A–3 illustrates how remote mirror replication and point-in-time snapshot are used in this example configuration.
+Figure 4 illustrates how remote mirror replication and point-in-time snapshot are used in this example configuration.